kayac/ecspresso/README.md

 2020/12/08 11:43:14 nginx-local/ecspresso-test Verify OK!
 ```

+## Manipulate ECS tasks.

+ecspresso can manipulate ECS tasks.
+Use `tasks` and `exec` command.

+After v2.0, These operations are provided by [ecsta](https://github.com/fujiwara/ecsta) as a library. ecsta CLI can manipulate any ECS tasks (not limited to deployed by ecspresso).

+Consider using ecsta as a CLI command.

 ### tasks

 task command lists tasks run by a service or having the same family to a task definition.